makersacademy/chitter-challenge/README.md

 ## Further Improvements ##

-* User recieves an email notification when another user tags them in a peep
+* User receives an email notification when another user tags them in a peep
 * Change date on peep to how long ago it was posted - e.g. '1 hour ago, 1 day ago'